Last Updated: July 6, 2026

 Building an Expert Professional Project in Microsoft Project

-Ensure Your Master Project is Up-To-Date with Acquire Project Team (10 minutes)
+Ensure Your Master Project and Exercise Activity 10 Files are Up-To-Date (10 minutes)

 Your Master Project should have people resources that have replaced skill resources and resources leveled.